Healthcare Global Conference

 Other

-Step into the 1000m² Marketplace (Redwood room) and discover how GS1 standards come to life across the entire healthcare supply chain.
-Join a guided tour that takes you on a storytelling journey through exhibitor booths, from manufacturing and packaging, to distribution, hospitals, pharmacies, and ultimately the patient.
+Step into the 1,000m² Marketplace and set out on your own discovery journey through a world where GS1 standards come to life across the entire healthcare supply chain.
+Wander through 13+ exhibitor booths, each telling a story of how innovation and global standards connect manufacturing, packaging, distribution, hospitals, pharmacies, and ultimately, patients.

 14:00 - 14:30